project44/archived-manifest-ui/README.md

   </a>
 </p>

-Themeable design system built using [Stitches] and [Radix] for the project44.
+Themeable design system built using [Stitches] and [Radix] for project44.

 ## Documentation